Skip to main content

 Your custom quoting tool talks to your SaaS accounting system.
 Your internal dashboard pulls from your SaaS CRM.
 You get the speed of off-the-shelf where it doesn’t matter and the competitive edge of custom where it does.

-The German software market hit EUR 52.7 billion in 2025, with 58% now cloud-based.
+Germany’s software market is on track for around EUR 58 billion in 2026, growing roughly 10% year-over-year, with cloud the fastest-moving slice.
 The infrastructure to build and connect custom tools has never been cheaper or more accessible.

 You don’t need a 50-person engineering team.
 You need a clear problem and the right partner.